 The province of Buenos Aires already has its own zero alcohol driving law while the debate continues on a national standard that It has already been approved in the National Chamber of Deputies and is now awaiting debate in the Senate.
 The Buenos Aires Legislature last night, at dawn, sanctioned the project that establishes zero tolerance for drivers of private vehicles with penalties that include fines, arrest, license retention and disqualification.

-The law, which according to the project shall enter into force once published in the Official Gazette and promulgatedsomething that could happen in the first weeks of next January, establishes that during the first year of validity, people who drive with a rate of up to 0.49 milligrams of alcohol per liter of blood will only be penalized with the attendance and approval of special courses education and training for the correct use of public roads.
+The law, which according to the project shall enter into force once published in the Official Gazette and promulgatedsomething that might happen in the first weeks of next January, establishes that during the first year of validity, people who drive with a rate of up to 0.49 milligrams of alcohol per liter of blood will only be penalized with the attendance and approval of special courses education and training for the correct use of public roads.
 For dosages higher than 0.5 mg/l of blood, the sanctions will be greater.

 The proposal had been approved on October 27 in the provincial Senate and contemplates different types of penalties whose degrees of application will be according to the levels of alcohol in blood detected.